This post was most recently updated on October 20th, 2023

-At the beginning of 2019, I saw an advertisement from a translation agency that needs a book translator.
-I was given a test and I got in after waiting for the result for 2 weeks!
+At the beginning of 2019, I saw an advertisement from a translation agency that needed a book translator.
+I was given a test and I got in after waiting for the result for two weeks!

 Join a translation agency would be a great help to your translation career as well.
-A translation agency such as DayTranslations that specializes in over 1,000 languages, has been work with businesses from every niche/field.
+A translation agency such as DayTranslations which specializes in over 1,000 languages, has been working with businesses from every niche/field.
 Not only offer translation services, but they are also trusted by valuable companies for their certified translation, transcription, interpreting, and more professional translation services.

 A good review from your past company or client is worth more than you can imagine!

 To be a professional translator, having a certificate will help you find jobs.
 Some clients or agencies will surely want to see if you are qualified enough to do the job.
 The tests are not easy, so, prepare yourself for the test, plan your budget, and get yourself trained.
 Good luck!

 Even though I graduated from English literature, I keep learning English every day.
 There is always room for more.
 So stay updated about your nice, renew your certifications, or do more tests.
 Never stop learning and improving your skills.

 Those are some steps that I tried to become a freelance translator.
 It will take time but the effort you spent to become a translator will definitely be worth it for your career in the future.

 Do you work as a translator?
 Are there any tips or stories you want to share?
 I’d love to hear your thoughts below.